VincentDrevet/DS3231Lib/README.md

 # DS3231Lib
-Another Arduino DS3231 library for DS3231 RTC Clock
+Another Arduino DS3231 library for DS3231 RTC Clock.

+Note : Commentaries in files are in french sorry for that but it should be easy to understand with example and with traduction tools and appologize for grammar english mistakes ;)

-# Requirement
+## Requirement

 This library require Wire.h Library.
 You must include Wire Library in your sketch :